-Dr. Sven B. Völcker is a partner in Latham & Watkins’ Brussels office and Co-Chair of the firm's Global Antitrust & Competition Practice.
+Dr. Sven B. Völcker is a partner in Latham & Watkins’ Brussels office and member of the Global Antitrust & Competition Practice.
 His practice covers the full range of EU and German competition law, including merger control, cartel and other behavioral cases, and EU State aid.
-With more than 20 years' experience in competition law, Dr. Völcker guides clients through complex antitrust procedures.
+With more than 25 years' experience in competition law, Dr. Völcker guides clients through complex antitrust procedures.
 He has obtained merger clearances on behalf of his clients in a number of major cross-border transactions and has advised on some of the largest multi-jurisdictional cartel and abuse of dominance cases of recent years.
 With a track record of more than 25 cases before the EU courts, he is also an experienced litigator and able to effectively defend his clients’ business interest beyond the authority level, if needed.

-Dr. Völcker has particularly deep experience in a range of industry sectors, including aviation, high technology, software, financial services, and sports.
+Mr. Völcker has particularly deep experience in a range of industry sectors, including aviation, high technology, software, financial services, and sports.

-Dr. Völcker advises international companies in all areas of EU competition law.
+Mr. Völcker advises international companies in all areas of EU competition law.
 His matter highlights include:

 - Acting for Siemens AG in obtaining EU and global merger clearances for its acquisition of Dresser-Rand